Email address: Local-part

 If quoted, it may contain Space, Horizontal Tab (HT), any ASCII graphic except Backslash and Quote and a quoted-pair consisting of a Backslash followed by HT, Space or any ASCII graphic; it may also be split between lines anywhere that HT or Space appears.
-In contrast to unquoted local-parts, the addresses ".John.Doe"@example.com, "John.Doe."@example.com and "John..Doe"@example.com are allowed.
+In contrast to unquoted local-parts, the addresses ".Jane.Doe"@example.com, "Jane.Doe."@example.com and "Jane..Doe"@example.com are allowed.

 The maximum total length of the local-part of an email address is 64 octets.